-Slow-carb foods (also called slow-digesting carbs) function in the body exactly as they sound: they are digested slowly which aids in keeping your glucose stable.
-These foods are high in fiber and are broken down over a longer period of time.
-From a glucose perspective, a slow breakdown of carbohydrate foods is always preferred3.
+Slow-carb foods (also called slow-digesting carbs) function in the body exactly as they sound: they are digested slowly, which aids in keeping your glucose stable.
+These foods are high in fiber and break down over a longer period.
+From a glucose perspective, a slow breakdown of carbohydrate foods is always preferred.3

 Why?
 The slow breakdown of carbohydrates results in a delayed impact on blood glucose.
 Slow changes within your bloodstream offer you a greater opportunity for tighter management of your glucose levels.